Have you ever heard of narcissistic parenting? Can you imagine a parent with a narcissistic personality disorder?

-Information and understanding brings healing:
+Information and understanding bring healing

-A grieving process is necessary:
+A grieving process is necessary

-If one or both of your parents were narcissistic you will need to grieve the loss of the parent you never had.
-Grieve the fact that you did not receive the nurturing love that you needed as a child.
+If one or both of your parents were narcissistic, you would need to grieve the loss of the parent you never had.
+For some time, it’s important to grieve the fact that you did not receive the nurturing love that you needed as a child.

-Boundaries need to be established:
+Boundaries need to be established

-They will likely not take this well, but if you want to be free you will need to persevere through the tantrums and manipulation, until you are free to be who you were meant to be.
+They will likely not take this well, but if you want to be free, you will need to persevere through the tantrums and manipulation until you are free to be who you were meant to be.

-The meaning of true love must be learned:
+The meaning of true love must be learned

-Then you will be able to appreciate and learn that you are indeed loveable– that you do not have to be constantly performing or achieving something in order to prove your worth.
+Then you will be able to appreciate and learn that you are indeed loveable– that you do not have to be continually performing or achieving something in order to prove your worth.
 You are loveable simply because you are a precious and valuable human soul.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.